NixOS/rfcs/rfcs/0042-config-option.md

 | Mandatory user-specific values | Reminds the user that they have to set this in order for the program to work, an evaluation error will catch a missing value early | [`services.hydra.hydraURL`](https://nixos.org/nixos/manual/options.html#opt-services.hydra.hydraURL), [`services.davmail.url`](https://nixos.org/nixos/manual/options.html#opt-services.davmail.url) | |
 | Sensitive data, passwords | To avoid those ending in the Nix store, ideally an option like `passwordFile` should replace a password placeholder in the configuration file at runtime | | This is specifically about configuration files that have a `password`-like setting |

-This should be described in the NixOS manual.

 ## Backwards compatibility with existing modules

 This RFC has to be thought of as a basis for *new* modules first and foremost.
-By using this approach we can provide a good basis for a new module, with great flexibility for future changes.
+By using this approach we can provide a good basis for new modules, with great flexibility for future changes.

-A lot of already existing NixOS modules provide a mix of options for single settings and `extraConfig`-style options, which as explained in the [Motivation](#motivation) section leads to problems.
-In general it is not easy or even impossible to convert such a module to the style described in this RFC in a backwards-compatible way without any workarounds.
-One workaround is to add an option `useLegacyConfig` or `declarative` which determines the modules behavior in regards to old options.
+For existing modules, it is often not possible to use this `settings` style without breaking backwards compatibility.
+How this is handled is left up to the module authors.
+A workaround that could be employed is to define options `useLegacyConfig` or `declarative` which determin  the modules behavior in regards to old options.

 # Drawbacks
 [drawbacks]: #drawbacks

 For [Part 2][part2]:
 - The less encoded options there are, the less checks are happening at evaluation time, and by default this means more runtime failures for initial runs, which isn't as bad as it sounds.
-If available, [configuration checking tools](#configuration-checking-tools) can be used to have build-time failures instead, or alternatively [assertions][assertions] can be used to have additional evaluation-time checks.
+If available, configuration checking tools can be used to have build-time failures instead, or alternatively assertions can be used to have additional evaluation-time checks.
 - Only options that are specified will appear in the central NixOS option listings.
 This means with fewer options there are, the more often upstream documentation is needed.
 Since the NixOS documentation might be very outdated and incomplete however, this can often be a good thing.

 # Alternatives